About climate change and health

 Rainfall will vary around the country, especially with the seasons.
-The west and south of New Zealand will experience more annual rainfall and the north and east will experience less annual rainfall.
+The west and south of New Zealand will experience more annual rainfall, while the north and east will experience less.
 There will be more extreme daily rainfalls in western New Zealand and in the south of the South Island, increasing the risk of flooding.

 Droughts will occur more often and will be more severe, especially in eastern and northern New Zealand.

 There will be an increased fire risk in the east and south of the South Island and the west of the North Island.

 Westerlies over central and southern New Zealand will be stronger.
 Extreme daily winds will increase in eastern regions, especially in the South Island.

 Note: For more information about predicted changes under different greenhouse gas concentration pathways, please read and .

 Climate change has many impacts on health

 Climate change has been described as “the biggest global health threat in the 21st century” .

 Climate change affects health in three ways , :

 Direct: Injuries or deaths caused by weather itself e.g.